 Excess contributions to IRAs are subject to a 6% excise tax for the year in which made and for each year after until withdrawn.
-Examples of excess contributions are regular contributions of more than the maximum regular contribution amount for the applicable taxable year, and a roll-over contribution which is not eligible to be rolled over, for example to the extent an amount distributed is a lifetime required minimum distribution after age 72 (or after age 701⁄2, if applicable).
+Examples of excess contributions are regular contributions of more than the maximum regular contribution amount for the applicable taxable year, and a rollover contribution which is not eligible to be rolled over, for example to the extent an amount distributed is a lifetime required minimum distribution.
 You can avoid or limit the excise tax by withdrawing an excess contribution.
 See IRS Publications 590-A and 590-B for further details.